 Much later, the following questions stared me in the face: What could make a very successful business go down the drain like a small road side one-man business?
 What could make a business that falls within the first five in the world collapse like a pack of cards?
 What could make the CEO of a company which used to be of a house hold name, suddenly become a reference point for business failure?
 What could make a world class business with the best of the best world class hands collapse like a business with a Board made up of a bunch of illiterates?

 There are so many businesses out there that have suffered or are suffering similar fate.
-There are some that are have not closed down, but are going through harsh times or stagnated progress simply because the decision taken by those in charge.
+There are some that are have not closed down, but are going through harsh times or stagnated progress or “gradual death” simply because of the decision taken by those in charge.

 For a business owner, the worst decision is to employ managers who will continue with the trend of wrong decisions.
 These managers take decisions before thinking.
-They do not know the difference between a plan and a decision.
+They do not carry out critical thinking before taking decisions.
 Such managers give priority to self-fulfillment rather than business interests.
-They lack foresight and cannot decipher the immediate consequences of their decisions, how much more the long term consequences.
-To make matters worse, such managers live and work in the past and are guided by the past, in a fast moving world.
+They lack foresight and cannot decipher the immediate and long term consequences of their decisions.
+To make matters worse, such managers live and work in the past and are guided by the past, in a fast moving world where “The Dynamism of The Business Environment” is a course every business manager must undergo.

 Show me a very successful business and I will dig up a catalogue of beautiful decisions they took.
-Show me a stagnant, troubled or collapsing business and I will dig up many terrible, misguided, not-well-thought-out and destructive decisions that they took.
+Show me a stagnant, troubled, outdated or collapsing business and you will discover that they are products of many terrible, selfish, misguided, not-well-thought-out and destructive decisions and decisions completely devoid of business intelligence.

 Thanks for your time.